Turn claim-level answer traces into production metrics, actionable alerts, privacy-safe debugging records, and reproducible incident evidence.

 6req_205: serve UNSAFE SERVE

 7req_206: serve UNSAFE SERVENotice the distinction: an abstention isn't automatically a failure.
-When evidence doesn't establish an ETA, abstention is the safe product behavior.
-The event you need to page on is an unsupported factual claim that was actually served.
+When evidence doesn't establish a deploy approval, abstention is the safe product behavior.
+The event you need to page on is an unsupported factual claim that was served.

 An aggregate must preserve the invariant it claims to monitor.
-A generic "answer quality score" could hide two unsafe delivery promises inside many pleasant responses.
+A generic "answer quality score" could hide two unsafe deploy claims inside many pleasant responses.
 For this answer path, start with metrics directly derived from claim-gate outcomes:

 | Metric | Numerator / denominator | Interpretation |